-Explanation: The interviewer is trying to get to know you a little and find avenues for follow up questions using this general starter question.
+Explanation: The interviewer is trying to get to know you a little and find avenues for follow-up questions through this general starter question.
 You will likely be asked this early in the interview.
-Answer this directly, honestly and succinctly.
+Answer it directly, honestly, and succinctly.
 Tell a story and describe how your passion for the profession will provide tangible benefits for the employer.

 Example: “I have always enjoyed working with numbers and facts in pursuit of information that can be used to achieve an objective or make a decision.
 I approach this much as a detective or forensic professional would, uncovering the details in a systematic way.
 The outcome of the work is often the confirmation of the original thesis or business assumption which is very rewarding.
-However discovering something new and unexpected, then figuring out how to report, and if necessary, resolve it presents a challenge which I like as well.”
+However, discovering something new and unexpected then figuring out how to report (if necessary) and resolve it presents a challenge which I enjoy as well.”

-Explanation: The interviewer is seeking to go beyond learning about your skills as an auditor and to determine your understanding of the complete audit process.
+Explanation: The interviewer is seeking to go beyond learning about your skills as an auditor in order to determine your understanding of the complete auditing process.
 Answering this question accurately will demonstrate your ability to interact directly with clients.

 Question: Can you describe an audit control procedure and its purpose?

-Explanation: This question is typically asked of Audit Managers, but can also be used when interviewing junior auditors.
-It confirms that you understand every aspect of the audit process and each one’s impact on the work you will be doing.
+Explanation: This question is typically asked of audit managers but can also be used when interviewing junior auditors.
+It confirms that you understand every aspect of the auditing process and each one’s impact on the work you will be doing.

 Example: “Audit control procedures are a documented set of processes and policies which dictate the scope and methodology for an audit.
 They are usually drafted by the organization’s key stakeholders and approved by the owners or directors.
 The purpose of audit control procedures is to establish the goal of the audit and to set up some controls for the audit team.”

-Question: What is vouching and how is it applied in the audit process?
+Question: What is vouching, and how is it applied in the auditing process?